sap license audit

 SAP License Audit Readiness: CIO’s 10-Step Compliance Checklist

-Enterprise CIOs and IT leaders can avoid costly SAP audit surprises by preparing before auditors knock.
+Enterprise CIOs and IT leaders can avoid costly SAP audit surprises by preparing in advance of auditor visits.

 This article provides a 10-step SAP license audit readiness checklist tailored for large organizations.
 It covers proactive measures, from internal license audits and user cleanup to tracking indirect usage, ensuring your SAP environment stays compliant.